stencillogic/Start-with-Rust-fast/README.md

 let v1_iter = v1.iter();

 // use iterator in for loop
-// for loop converts iterator to mutable imlicitly for val in v1_iter {
+// for loop converts iterator to mutable implicitly for val in v1_iter {
     println!("Got: {}", val);
 }